About the band

 It’s self-explanatory really: Samba – because we play the kind of drums and other percussion instruments found in a typical Brazilian samba batacuda and Doc – the welsh spelling of Dock relating to our home town of Pembroke Dock.

 About the instruments

-We currently have: sets of Surdo drums of various sizes: samba snare drums and repinique drums; a selection of smaller hand percussion instruments including tamborims, samba agogo cowbells, timbau, triangle and ganza shakers.
+We currently have: sets of Surdo drums of various sizes: samba snare drums and repinique drums; a selection of smaller hand percussion instruments including tamborims, agogo and cowbells, timbau, triangle and ganza shakers.

 We have around 50 active members of all ages (18+) from teenagers to pensioners, so our rehearsals provide a rare opportunity for a truly inter-generational experience.
 On Thursday evenings we meet in St Teilo’s church Hall, Pembroke Dock, but are from all over the UK with different backgrounds and range from accomplished musicians to those with no previous musical experience.

 To date we have concentrated on mastering pieces that combine the traditional samba sound with reggae, ragga, hip-hop and funk influences.
 In performance variety and excitement is created through the development of breaks of varying complexity along with call and response patterns.

 We are continually developing new pieces and performance techniques to expand our range for an increasingly crowded gigs list which includes processions and parades at community events around the county, and further afield, as well as workshops and performances at larger events in the events calendar such as Pembrokeshire Fish week, Tenby Spectaculars, Fishguard Carnival, Laugharne Carnival, Pride Cymru etc. We have also entertained guests at several local weddings and many sporting events such as The Tour of Pembrokeshire, Swansea Triathlon, Ironman, The Long Course etc.

 We are open to new bookings so feel free to get in touch through our contact page.